Must Have Items To Pack In Your Emergency Bag Today

 Reassess your family's needs regularly.
 Have your children outgrown their clothes in the bag?
 Do you still have the correct medications for everyone?
 If your living situation changes, update your pack accordingly.

 Use a checklist to track items and dates.
-Set a reminder on your phone to review your bag, so it doesn’t get ignored.
-Keeping your emergency bag current protects you from surprises when an emergency strikes.
+Set a reminder on your phone to review your bag, so it doesn't get ignored.
+Keeping your emergency bag current protects you from surprises down the road.